rijul-saini/LLADA-Project/README.md

 ### Contributing

 LLADA Project is still in the prototyping stage, and all contributions are welcome!
-If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.\
+If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.<br>